kaibakker/software_evolution/README.md

 ```

 ## Visualisation
 The tool outputs a table with the similarities between all methods.
 The cells are color coded: white means a similarity value below the threshold.
+Red means a similarity value of 1.0: the two methods have the same metrics.
+Different shades of blue indicate values between the threshold and 1.0.

 ![Alt text](/screenshot.png?raw=true "Optional Title")

+The cells are clickable.
+Both file locations are opened in the Eclipse editor.
+This allows the user to easily spot and inspect methods on plagiarism.

 ## Discussion and limitations
 - We do not detect multiple method clones.